JarLoz/TableflipperExtreme/README.md

 Now you can use the integration by simply adding the `--imgur` option:

     python flipper.py -n 8-Rack --imgur 8rack.txt

+## GUI

+While using graphical user interfaces is for the weak, there is a simple GUI provided with this application for those scared of the mighty CLI.
+To start the GUI, use the following command:

+    python flippergui.py

 ## Data sources and caching